micro-manager/micro-manager.github.io/_pages/Micro-Manager_Source_Code.md

 <https://valelab4.ucsf.edu/svn/micromanager2/trunk/> - Release 1.4
 <https://valelab4.ucsf.edu/svn/3rdpartypublic/> - 3rd party files needed
 for Release 1.4
-&lt;INCLUDE Note text="There is a bug in the Subversion 1.8 client that prevents you from checking out our public repositories without a username.
+{% include Note text='There is a bug in the Subversion 1.8 client that prevents you from checking out our public repositories without a username.
 If Subversion asks you for a username and password, you can use the username "guest" (password "guest") as a workaround.
-Subversion 1.7.x clients should not experience this problem.😎"&gt;
+Subversion 1.7.x clients should not experience this problem.' %}

-&lt;INCLUDE Note text="Sometimes, a fresh checkout of the 3rdpartypublic
-repository will fail (possibly due to the subversion server timeout settings) with
+{% include Note text="Sometimes, a fresh checkout of the 3rdpartypublic repository will fail (possibly due to the subversion server timeout settings) with
 `ra_surf: The server sent a truncated HTTP response body`.
-To work around this, run `svn cleanup` and then `svn up` per [1](http://stackoverflow.com/a/33996416) (on Windows, Tortoise SVN users can right click inside the 3rdpartypublic directory &gt; TortoiseSVN &gt; Cleaup ... &gt; Break locks (make sure it's checked) &gt; OK).
-Then continue with right-click, "SVN update".
-This timeout will happen twice during boost checkout because of the large file sizes.😎"&gt;
+To work around this, run `svn cleanup` and then `svn up` per [1](http://stackoverflow.com/a/33996416) (on Windows, Tortoise SVN users can right click inside the 3rdpartypublic directory > TortoiseSVN > Cleaup ... > Break locks (make sure it's checked) > OK).
+Then continue with right-click, 'SVN update'.
+This timeout will happen twice during boost checkout because of the large file sizes." %}

 To build Micro-Manager 1.4, you should place the micromanager2 (trunk) and 3rdpartypublic repositories in the same directory.
 For example, run